ikemen-engine/Ikemen-GO/CONTRIBUTING.md

 Before submitting an issue, please check the issue tracker to see if it has already been reported.
 Existing reports may also contain useful workarounds.

+Please report only **one bug per issue**.
+Issues containing multiple unrelated bugs may be closed by a maintainer or by a pull request that fixes only one of them.

 Test your content with the [nightly development release][nightly] and the [latest release][latest], as the problem may already be fixed.
 Note that only the most recent release is supported.

 To resolve bugs, we must be able to reproduce them.
 A minimal reproduction is essential: